nhcooper123/reproduce-reuse-recycle/README.md

 This repository contains all the data and code used in the [paper](LINK TO BE ADDED), EXCEPT the non-anonymised raw data and the script used to anonymise it.

 To cite the paper:
 >  Natalie Cooper and the BES Data and Code Hackathon Group.
-YEAR.
+2026.
 Data- and code-archiving in the British Ecological Society journals: present status and recommendations for future improvements.

 To cite this repo:
 >  Natalie Cooper.
 Data and code for MEE paper v1.
-TO COMPLETE.
+DOI:.

 This code is shared under an MIT License.